EIP-7807 - SSZ execution blocks

 Motivation

 With EIP-6404 SSZ transactions, EIP-6466 SSZ receipts, and EIP-6465 SSZ withdrawals, all Merkle-Patricia Trie (MPT) besides the state trie are converted to SSZ.
-This enables the surrounding data structure, in this case, the execution block itself, to also convert to SSZ, achieving a unified block representation across both Consensus Layer and Execution Layer.
+This enables the surrounding data structure, the execution block itself, to also convert to SSZ, achieving a unified block representation across both Consensus Layer and Execution Layer.

-1. Normalized block hash: The Consensus Layer can compute the block hash autononomously, enabling it to process all consistency checks that currently require asynchronous communication with the Execution Layer (verify_and_notify_new_payload).
+1. Normalized block hash: The Consensus Layer can compute the block hash autonomously, enabling it to process all consistency checks that currently require asynchronous communication with the Execution Layer (verify_and_notify_new_payload).
 This allows early rejection of inconsistent blocks and dropping the requirement to wait for engine API interactions while syncing.

 2. Optimized engine API: With all exchanged data supporting SSZ, the engine API can be changed from the textual JSON encoding to binary SSZ encoding, reducing exchanged data size by ~50% and significantly improving encoding/parsing efficiency.

 3. Proving support: With SSZ, individual fields of the execution block header become provable without requiring full block headers to be present.
-With EIP-7495 SSZ StableContainer, proofs are forward compatible as long as underlying semantics of individual fields are unchanged, reducing maintenance requirements for smart contracts and verifying client applications.
+With EIP-7495 SSZ ProgressiveContainer, proofs are forward compatible as long as underlying semantics of individual fields are unchanged, reducing maintenance requirements for smart contracts and verifying client applications.

 Specification